hjalmare/dstr/README.md

 ## Usage
 dstr reads lines of input from system in, splits it and then binds it onto symbols that can be printed or sent to another executable.
-Similar to cut and awk but with a more c-like interface.
+It has features from cut, awk and xargs but with a more c-like interface.

 ```
 dstr "destructoring output" executable?